Written by Pat Hanrahan and Julie Zelenski

 because it knows from the definition of the standard IO library that these two

 functions behave equivalently in this case.
-In freestanding mode, you could define your own puts
+In freestanding mode, if there are functions puts

-does not assume a standard library environment and will not make such optimizations.
+does not assume a standard library environment and will not make such transformations.

 It maybe a bit surprising to learn that even when compiling in freestanding mode,